Mirza404/image-extractor/README.md

-A tiny script that I needed for a task so i will let it live here peacefully.

 ## What it does

 Extracts all embedded images from a PDF file and saves them as individual PNG files.
 Comes with both a CLI script and a desktop GUI.